 02 of 10

-How can a bloom with such ethereal beauty be so tough?
-This welcome harbinger of spring adds its vivid orange hue to any garden with ample sunshine and light soil.
+How can a bloom with such ethereal beauty as the California poppy be so tough?
+This welcome harbinger of spring grows well in a Mediterranean garden and adds its vivid orange hue to any landscape that has ample sunshine and light soil.
 Although the plant is an annual, it will self-seed every year, and the bluish-green foliage makes newly emerging seedlings easy to recognize.
+This plant thrives in poor sandy and rocky soil, as well as peat-rich soil.

 05 of 10

 Is it odd for a flower lover to be so partial to green blooms?
 Not when it’s an electric shade of green that provides an excellent foil to every other blossom color.
-Commonly known as spurge, the many varieties of euphorbia feature colorful bracts, rather than true flower petals.
-Try ‘Blackbird,’ which features yellowish-green bracts and burgundy foliage.
+Commonly known as spurge, the many varieties of euphorbia feature colorful bracts rather than true flower petals.
+Try ‘Blackbird,’ which features yellowish-green bracts and burgundy foliage or crowns of thorns a type of euphorbia with red or peach bracts.

 06 of 10